Filed by ITC Holdings Corp. Pursuant to Rule 425 under the

 Kevin Cole - Credit Suisse

-I just had a quick follow-up to question JDS’s FERC 1000 question.
-So I guess is — is it — is the elimination of utilities Right of First Refusal basically inevitable at this point?
+I just had a quick follow-up to question JDSs FERC 1000 question.
+So I guess is is it is the elimination of utilities Right of First Refusal basically inevitable at this point?

 Joe Welch - ITC Holdings Corp. - Chairman, President & CEO

 You know, I believe so.
-I think FERC has pretty much laid out their — their policy on it and, you know, I think that they — they want to go forward with this process.
-As — you know, and as myself and Cameron both laid out, I think in more detail than probably necessary, that I actually think that for the development of regional projects, it’s going to be something that’s going to actually cause more problems than it is going to solve any.
+I think FERC has pretty much laid out their their policy on it and, you know, I think that they they want to go forward with this process.
+As you know, and as myself and Cameron both laid out, I think in more detail than probably necessary, that I actually think that for the development of regional projects, its going to be something thats going to actually cause more problems than it is going to solve any.

-You know, I stated it before and state it again there wasn’t a problem in getting these projects.
+You know, I stated it before and state it again there wasnt a problem in getting these projects.
 We had a problem in the very beginning getting them planned.
-We have worked our way through that and the next problem on the — on the radar screen was cost allocation.
+We have worked our way through that and the next problem on the on the radar screen was cost allocation.
 That one got taken care of.
 There was never a problem dealing with Right of First Refusal.

-The next problem on the radar screen has been siting, but now as you see these — these regional projects starting to have the focus of competitive nature being put into it, it starts to go back and work its way through the planning process because the incumbent utilities are going to have a rough time opening up their and exposing their systems for competition when in fact they have all the liability still for system security.
+The next problem on the radar screen has been siting, but now as you see these these regional projects starting to have the focus of competitive nature being put into it, it starts to go back and work its way through the planning process because the incumbent utilities are going to have a rough time opening up their and exposing their systems for competition when in fact they have all the liability still for system security.
 They have all the liabilities for cyber security and there are a lot of rules out there ROFR just is not compatible with.
-So I think the planning process is going to really get drug down with this and — but do I think ROFR is staying?
+So I think the planning process is going to really get drug down with this and but do I think ROFR is staying?
 Yes.

 Kevin Cole - Credit Suisse

-And so does this go beyond a competitive transmission in a way that this is basically now a free-for-all where you and everybody else can basically take a claim of anybody’s project?
+And so does this go beyond a competitive transmission in a way that this is basically now a free-for-all where you and everybody else can basically take a claim of anybodys project?
 Like within the MISO?

 Joe Welch - ITC Holdings Corp. - Chairman, President & CEO

-I don’t think it’s going to be like that.
-I mean, you know, that — that could be one outcome, but I certainly don’t think that.
-I mean, you know, the — the biggest process that you have going on out there is, you know, let’s assume that you’ve gotten it through the planning process.
-Then the debate is going to be how do you pick what a bid looks like, and the fact of the matter is is that, you know, is it — is it in service costs is it lifetime costs?
+I dont think its going to be like that.
+I mean, you know, that that could be one outcome, but I certainly dont think that.
+I mean, you know, the the biggest process that you have going on out there is, you know, lets assume that youve gotten it through the planning process.
+Then the debate is going to be how do you pick what a bid looks like, and the fact of the matter is is that, you know, is it is it in service costs is it lifetime costs?
 Is it lifetime costs with maintenance?
-I mean it’s just — there is no clarity on this and, you know,
+I mean its just there is no clarity on this and, you know,

-I have spoken to this and spoken to this in all candor with the FERC commissioners, but it was an idea that someone had as to how they could develop this more and I just — I don’t see it happening.
+I have spoken to this and spoken to this in all candor with the FERC commissioners, but it was an idea that someone had as to how they could develop this more and I just I dont see it happening.

-Cameron Bready - ITC Holdings Corp. — EVP & CFO
+Cameron Bready - ITC Holdings Corp.
+EVP & CFO

-I would add a couple things, Kevin, which not to muddy the waters but, you know, do we think it’s inevitable ROFR rights will be eliminated regionally cost (inaudible) projects?
+I would add a couple things, Kevin, which not to muddy the waters but, you know, do we think its inevitable ROFR rights will be eliminated regionally cost (inaudible) projects?
 I think the short answer is probably yes.
 We do think that.
-I think frankly FERC’s ability to eliminate ROFR probably will be challenged at the courts, but that’s a guess on our part, but I’m assuming that to be the case.
+I think frankly FERCs ability to eliminate ROFR probably will be challenged at the courts, but thats a guess on our part, but Im assuming that to be the case.
 So it remains to be seen as to ultimately how the courts might rule on it.

 I think the other thing to note is we are seeing a number of states propose their own state level ROFR requirements and legislation that will effectively reintroduce ROFR within a state.
-So as you can imagine, if you have a — a project across a state with a ROFR requirement and one that doesn’t as you get into regional projects, by their very nature, they will likely cross state boundaries, you know.
-It will creates some complexities as to how — how developers and — and owners will ultimately be chosen through a selection process.
+So as you can imagine, if you have a a project across a state with a ROFR requirement and one that doesnt as you get into regional projects, by their very nature, they will likely cross state boundaries, you know.
+It will creates some complexities as to how how developers and and owners will ultimately be chosen through a selection process.
 And as we talked about in our prepared remarks, you know, that selection process remains somewhat unsettled.

-Exactly what criteria will be used, whether the — the person that proposes the project is somehow incentivized in the selection process, I think remains to be seen.
+Exactly what criteria will be used, whether the the person that proposes the project is somehow incentivized in the selection process, I think remains to be seen.
 You know what the criteria are remains to be seen.
 I do think, end-of-day, regardless of what the ultimate selection criteria are that incumbents utilities with existing infrastructure, existing leveragable infrastructure and resources and capabilities will be better positioned to prevail in these solicitations.

 And I think we, ITC, because of our unique business model, because of our sole focus on transmission, our independence and our capabilities, I think we remain as, Joe highlighted earlier, as well-positioned if not better than most to be successful in that environment.
-So we’re preparing ourselves for the inevitability, but exactly how it’s going to play out I think is still somewhat up in the air.
+So were preparing ourselves for the inevitability, but exactly how its going to play out I think is still somewhat up in the air.

 Kevin Cole - Credit Suisse